 To really let the cilantro and lime shine through, our favorite has been avocado oil.
 It’s nice and neutral and emulsifies well.

 How can I use homemade cilantro lime mayonnaise?

 - 1 large egg or 2 egg yolks

 - 1/2 c olive oil, canola oil, or avocado oil

 - Place the first four ingredients in your food processor and pulse 3-4 times to combine.

 - Turn the food processor on (run continuously) and drizzle in the olive oil slowly.
 Continue to run the food processor until the oil has emulsified and your aioli has thickened.

-- Store in the refrigerator up to one week.
-Traditionally served closer to room temperature.
-Makes about ¾ cup.
+- Store in the refrigerator for up to one week.

 - A lighter oil is best for easy emulsification.
 If you would prefer to use a thicker oil, like cold press or extra virgin olive oil, I recommend replacing half the olive oil with a lighter avocado oil or canola oil.
 This will give you a nice thick mayo like the one in the photos.